zetxqx/gateway-api-inference-extension/site-src/index.md

 pattern stabilizes, we expect a wide set of these implementations to support this project.

-### Endpoint Selection Extension
+### Endpoint Picker

-As part of this project, we're building an initial reference extension.
-Over time, we hope to see a wide variety of extensions emerge that follow this pattern and provide a wide range of choices.
+As part of this project, we've built the Endpoing Picker.
+A pluggable & extensible ext-proc deployment that implements [this architecture](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/0683-epp-architecture-proposal).

 ### Model Server Frameworks